 I had the Cold Brew White ($6.50) which had mild acidity and a pleasant finish, though the one thing that stood out was that it wasn’t as intense, rich, or full-bodied as some of the other coffees in the CBD. (@stormscape remarked his was “very acidic” though.)

 My general impression is that the Raffles Place coffee drinkers generally prefer a stronger brews with richer flavour.

 It is a cup of coffee I won’t mind having, but I am curious how it will stay ahead of the competition with many other familiar brands in the vicinity.

-I had a Lemon Drizzle Pound Cake, highly recommended by the barista for its sourness.
+The Lemon Drizzle Pound Cake was highly recommended by the barista for its sourness.
 While I found it generally an agreeable and moist cake, the tanginess and zesty-flavours did not surface as much as what I would have expected.

 Tanamera Coffee & Roastery Singapore